-Why UNWTO Elections should become an urgent concern for the UN and Heads of State?
+Why UNWTO Elections Should Become an Urgent Concern for the UN and Heads of State?

 The candidature recommended by the Executive Board was today the subject of a debate, organized by the World Tourism Network (WTN) Advocacy Committee, which I attended.

-It was a very balanced debate, in which the need for the election of the Secretary-General of the UNWTO to ensure transparency and fidelity to the principles that bind all UN civil servants prevailed.
+It was a very balanced debate, in which the need for the election of the Secretary General of the UNWTO to ensure transparency and fidelity to the principles that bind all UN civil servants prevailed.

 This should require clarification of the worrying final statements (items 48-50) of the Ethics Officer’s Annual Report, annex 1 to the Human Resources Report, and of how the legitimate election campaign of the recommended candidate has been conducted, about which attention may be drawn to a possible bias in the program of his official visits, particularly during 2019, an issue to which member countries that were forgotten by UNWTO are likely to be sensitive.

-One of the problems that may affect the results of the vote is to have decided (was it within its powers?) that, after Morocco’s announcement of not being able to host the conference because of the pandemic (minimal in Marrakech, it is worth clarifying), the same would be held in Madrid, ignoring the offer of Kenya, which from the organizational point of view did not present problems and from the epidemic is in much better conditions than Madrid.
+One of the problems that may affect the results of the vote is to have decided (was it within its powers?) that after Morocco’s announcement of not being able to host the conference because of the pandemic (minimal in Marrakech, it is worth clarifying), the same would be held in Madrid, ignoring the offer of Kenya, which from the organizational point of view did not present problems and from the epidemic is in much better condition than Madrid.

-There are those who think that this favors the recommended candidate, but this would not be the case if two conditions were met, one of competence of the General Conference: to accept that the private session in which the Secretary-General is elected can be hybrid, face-to-face – virtual, guaranteeing the secrecy of the vote, and the other of competence of the member countries.
+There are those who think that this favors the recommended candidate, but this would not be the case if two conditions were met, one of competence of the General Conference: to accept that the private session in which the Secretary General is elected can be hybrid, face-to-face – virtual, guaranteeing the secrecy of the vote, and the other of competence of the member countries.

 A controversial election could not only destroy the UNWTO but also deliver the coup de grace to the United Nations system.